00:00:00:00 - 00:00:31:22

 00:03:13:17 - 00:03:37:11

-We'll also talk about how that unhealthy behavior could affect you and your financial future.
+We'll also talk about how that unhealthy behaviour could affect you and your financial future.
 We'll also cover the financial aspects of leaving a relationship and how your bank can help you.
 And most people don't understand that that is actually an option, as Betsy just called out.
 We're also going to talk about elder abuse, a growing challenge, and we'll share resources so you can find additional support.

 00:03:37:13 - 00:03:45:27